-When you buy jewellery online, you don’t get to try it on first so it can sometimes be tricky choosing the right size.
+We know buying jewellery online can be tricky when you don't get to try it on first.
+Sometimes it can be difficult to work out which ring size you need.
 It might have been a long time since you had your fingers sized by a professional jeweller, maybe your fingers have changed size recently, or you might be switching to a wide band when your rings have all been narrow before.

 There are a couple of ways to assess your ring size.
 You can get your finger sized at most jewellers (as long as they offer quarter and half sizing, and can measure accurately for wide band rings if needed - if they measure using a narrow tool and guess at how much to go up by we would recommend trying a different jeweller!).